zzzprojects/docs/dapper-plus.net/pages/documentations/audit/scenarios/save-audit-history-in-a-database.md

+---
+Name: Save Audit History in a Database
+---

 # Save Audit History in a Database

 When you are working with certain projects, you might need to track each change made to your database.
 In this article, we will implement the audit feature using Dapper to keep track of entity objects when we insert/modified/delete them.